How is the High Sheriff appointed?

 The High Sheriff of Bedfordshire takes office each April for a term of 1 year and remains the Sovereign's representative in the county for all matters relating to the judiciary and the maintenance of law and order.

-The current High Sheriff of Bedfordshire is Meryl Dolling.
-Meryl became High Sheriff on 30 March, 2019 and will be in her role for one year.
+The current High Sheriff of Bedfordshire is Susan Lousada.
+Susan became High Sheriff on 27 March 2020 and will be in her role for one year.

 The Office of High Sheriff is non-political and unpaid, and no part of a High Sheriff's expenses falls on the public purse.

 The Office is a Royal appointment.
 It is made in the Privy Council by the Sovereign, where the custom of he or she 'pricking' the appointee's name with a bodkin is perpetuated.

 13 November 2017: Pricking Ceremony to select the new High Sheriff for Bedfordshire